DizNicolasAmor/interviews-practice/DATABASES.md

   30. What are CTEs and how do they work in SQL?
   31. What are the differences between horizontal and vertical scaling?
   32. What is the role of caching in optimizing performance?
-  33. How would you design a database to handle a high-traffic, write-intensive application?
+  33. How to handle a high-traffic, write-intensive application?

 <a name="basic" />